Tambura County, Western Equatoria State

 Roads:

-• A primary road runs westward to Wau (Western Bar el Ghazal State), and eastward to Juba (Central Equatoria State) via Yambio Town.
-During the rainy season of 2022, the section of the road running north to Wau was designated ‘passable with difficulties’, whereas the eastern parts of the road were also deemed ‘passable with difficulties’ until Maridi, and thereafter passable all the way to Juba.
-The same road was considered passable during the dry season of 2023, excepting the stretch of road running north to Wau, which was designated ‘passable with difficulties’.
+- A primary road runs northward to Wau (Western Bar el-Ghazal State) and eastward to Juba (Central Equatoria State) via Yambio Town.
+During the rainy season of 2024 and the dry season of 2025, the section of the road running north to Wau was designated ”passable with difficulties,” while the eastern parts of the road were deemed passable all the way to Juba.

 UNHAS-Recognised Heli and Fixed-Wing Airplane Airstrips: None